-After FAA, he opened a studio in the historically artist and artisan-dominated Porta Romana/Santo Spirito neighborhood in Florence, where he began his professional body of work.
-Somma began exploring personal and psychological themes, starting with his seminal work, Introspection.
+After FAA, Frank opened a studio in the historically artist and artisan-dominated Porta Romana/Santo Spirito neighborhood in Florence, where he began his professional body of work.
+He began exploring personal and psychological themes, starting with his seminal work, Introspection.
 In it the figure is literally peering inside himself and opening himself up to the unknown, as the artist was in his mind during its creation.
 This is the piece that set the tone for all future works.

-2006 saw Somma move his home and studio to Lucca where he continued to grow his collection and also began to work in the nearby bronze foundaries in Pietrasanta.
+2006 saw Frank moved his home and studio to Lucca where he continued to grow his collection and also began to work in the nearby bronze foundaries in Pietrasanta.
 He vastly expanded his knowledge of both the creative and technical aspects of sculpture while working as a detail expert in wax and bronze, and assisted on enlargement projects for renowned artists such as Botero, Mitoraj, Gina Lollabrigida, and Andrea Favilli.
-In particular, Somma performed the enlargement for the monument to Dr. David Burbank for Favilli that now stands in Burbank, CA. His works have been shown at the Palazzo Corisini in Florence, the Pietrasanta Arts Festival, the Accademia dei Belle Arti in Carrara, and are in several private collections in Europe.
+In particular, Frank performed the enlargement for the monument to Dr. David Burbank for Favilli that now stands in Burbank, CA. His works have been shown at the Palazzo Corisini in Florence, the Pietrasanta Arts Festival, the Accademia dei Belle Arti in Carrara, and are in several private collections in Europe.

 Frank Somma returned to the United States in 2009 and opened up a studio in the New York City area, where he continues to show and create his sculptures.